randyzhong/randyzhong.github.io/source/_posts/solved-the-security-database-on-the-server-does-not-have-a-computer-account-for-this-workstation-trust-relationship-part2.md

 ---
-title: >-
-  Solved: The Security Database on the Server Does Not Have a Computer Account for This Workstation Trust Relationship - Part2
+title: 'Solved: The Security Database on the Server Does Not Have a Computer Account for This Workstation Trust Relationship - Part2'
 tags:
-  - Domain
-  - netdom
-  - Secure Channel
+  - Active Directory
-id: 206
 categories:
+  - Microsoft
-  - 操作系统
+  - 活动目录
 date: 2013-10-21 10:12:38
 ---